Sotomura/FRLG-Plus/FEATURES.md

 	- The clock may be reset by holding `Left` + `Select` + `B` on the title screen.
 - Randomness is now determined by the Real-Time Clock, much like Ruby/Sapphire and contemporary Pokémon games.
 	- Wild Pokémon encounters are also seeded by the clock, so are now random per-frame rather than pre-determined on map load.
+- The player’s Trainer Card now displays Battle Tower win count and straight win records, replacing Berry Crush records.
+Berry Crush scores are still displayed for players who have not participated in the Tower.
 - Music and sound effects have been changed to match the behaviors of newer Pokémon games.
 	- Trainers have different themes based on their class, matching Ruby, Sapphir and Emerald.
 	- The Item, TM and Berry Get fanfares are now used, the Badge Get fanfare plays after every Gym battle, and route music plays inside buildings.